DarkDante27/project_templates/Sqlite3/README.md

 All credits to le wagon team for these templates (all written by them), I just edited out the commits and added support for sqlite3 DB.

-# Installation with SQLITE3 Database
+# Installation with SQLITE Database

 ## Minimal Installation